Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: The Heckenberger--Kolb Calculi for the Irreducible Quantum Flag Manifolds

-Using the general theory of quantum principal bundles, it was shown in \cite[Lemma 5.3]{KMOS} that each covariant line bundle over the quantum Grassmannians $\OO_q(\mathrm{Gr}_{s,n+1})$ admits a unique covariant holomorphic structure.
-This result is subsequently extended to the setting of the general irreducible quantum flag manifolds in \cite{DO}, as we now recall.
+It was shown in~\cite[Theorem 4.5]{DOKSS} that each relative Hopf module over any irreducible quantum flag manifold $\OO_q(G/L_S)$ admits a unique relative holomorphic structure.
+Let us now recall the precise statement of this result for the special case of line modules.